Computer & Network Support Student Guide to IT

 Located at the center of the main floor in the Library, and staffed by student workers, the IT Help Desk is open from 8:00 am to midnight, Monday-Thursday, and during all open hours on the weekends.
 Students are encouraged to come here first for all questions related to computing.
 Basic services are offered free of charge to the students:

-If your computer is having difficulty connecting to the network when others are not, the staff at the IT Help Desk will help you.
-Whether it’s a Mac or PC, each student worker will troubleshoot your connection issues.
+If your computer is having difficulty connecting to the network when others are not, the staff at the IT Help Desk will help you, whether you have a Mac or PC.

 Spyware, Malware, and/or Virus Removal